DanToml/conferences/talks/2018/kubecon/script.md

 ## One size doesn't fit all?

 ^
-We realised that we could use other tools to run our services and infrastructure, to leverage those tools, without tying us in to any particular toolset over time.
+We realised that we could use other tools to run our services and infrastructure, to leverage those tools, without tying us in to any particular toolset over time, and to allow us to fix our issues and concerns.
 So we started looking into other orchestrators - we still didn't want to operationalise Mesos, and eventually we settled on Kubernetes.

 ---